dixie-chick/Documentation/README.md

 **One-Sample t-Test** compare the mean of one dataset to another under a few assumptions, determine whether there's a statistical difference between means of a sample dataset and a hypothesized, potential population dataset.
 1) there is no stat difference, 2) there is a stat difference

+**Two-Sample t-Test** determines whether the means of two samples are statistically different.
+5 assumptions